CAB: Time to expose opposition’s hypocrisy and false narrative to create an atmosphere of panic

 It is part of RSS' 'Hindu Rashtra' design, Pak PM Imran Khan slams Citizenship Bill

 The Bill clearly aims at providing a home for the religious minorities in the three countries, who have faced persecution.
 Hindus, Buddhists, Sikhs and Christians have been subject to gross injustice in these countries.
-Many have been forced to flee and live in India and for years they have being doing so without any rights.
+Many have been forced to flee and live in India and for years they have been doing so without any rights.
 The Bill only aims at giving these persons the legitimacy they deserve.